 The Company has significant operations in Singapore, which gives rise to significant foreign currency translation risks from fluctuations and volatility of foreign exchange rate between the Canadian dollar and the Singapore dollar ("SGD").
+A significant change in the currency exchange rates between the SGD relative to the Canadian dollar could have an effect on the Company's financial performance, financial position and cash flows.
+The Company does not use derivative instruments to reduce its exposure to exchange rate risk.

-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) (Unaudited) Three months ended October 31, 2017 and 2016
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) (Unaudited) Six months ended January 31, 2018 and 2017

-10. Financial instruments (continued):
+10. Financial instruments:

-- (b) Financial risk management (continued): - (ii) Foreign exchange risk (continued):
+- (b) Financial risk management (Continued): - (i) Foreign exchange risk (Continued):